About our GP Training Scheme

 Innovative Training Posts

 From August 2020 we are offering 16 six-month Innovative Training Posts.
-These posts are split 50% between a hospital or community speciality and general practice.
+These posts are split 50% between a hospital or community specialties and general practice.

 Secondary Care Posts